 What I particularly liked was the unusual pointer, shown in the image below, that allowed points on the route to be moved.
-It was clear how it worked without having to remember if I had to right-click, or press delete or do something else.
 It’s a small thing, I suppose, but it’s one of those ‘things’ that is fundamental to creating a point-to-point route.
 The same pointer is on the Karoo, I’m showing the dashboard view most of the time as the image is bigger and clearer for the purposes of this review.

 I could create Waypoints as either a UK postcode or other POI based on a location name via the dashboard (I assume your postal/zip code works equally as well).
 So here, below, I decided to navigate from my favourite Castle to my favourite Palace.
 It’s an English thing.

 A route can be reversed at any time during the dashboard creation process, which is handy for me as I would always create a route on a computer but better functionality is where the BIKENAV recognises that you are navigating a route the ‘wrong’ way and asks if you want to reverse the direction.